-As your WordPress grows, you will need a powerful search tool to help your users find the right content on your site.
-The WordPress search plugins mentioned in this list are well-equipped to handle the search functionality of your WordPress site, satisfy users, and draw them back to your online business for more queries.
+As your WordPress site grows, you'll need a powerful search tool to help your users find the right content or products on your site.
+The WordPress search plugins mentioned above are well-equipped to handle the search functionality of your WordPress site, satisfy users, and draw them back to your online business for more queries.

 Editor's note: This post was originally published in October 2019 and has been updated for comprehensiveness.